ABSTRACT mixed media EmbroiderY ART

 Mixed Media Art / Abstract Art / Embroidery / Digital Photography / Writing

-This series explores the wondrous colors, textures, and shapes of the cosmos, nebulas, and galaxies in outer space using needle felting and embroidery.
-I found inspiration in the plumes of stardust, clusters of stars, star trails, spiral galaxies, and the brilliant gradations of colors found throughout our galaxy as well as those beyond our solar system.
+This series explores the wondrous colors, textures, and shapes of the cosmos, nebulas, and galaxies in outer space.
+I found inspiration in the plumes of stardust, clusters of stars, star trails, spiral galaxies, and the brilliant gradations of colors found throughout our galaxy, as well as those beyond our solar system.
 Some of these pieces are based on actual galaxies while others are my own interpretations.
+I am using both needle felting and embroidery to capture the movement and form of these celestial bodies, while making them my own by interpreting the textures and colors through stitch and needle felted backgrounds.
+The needle felting represents the gaseous environment of these forms, and the embroidery represents the millions of stars that are within these forms.

 Exploring the Galaxy - (Wool Roving, Cotton and Silk Embroidery Thread) 16in x 20in Framed.